How to Use Global Widget in Elementor

-Elementor offers several ways to save you time in creating a page.
+Elementor offers several ways to save you time in creating a website.
 In addition to templates, you can also create Global Widgets.
-Wait, what is a Global Widget?
+What is that?

-When creating a page with Elementor, you add several widgets (some users call them design elements).
-And of course, you also edit each widget to tailor it with your needs and desire.
+When creating a page with Elementor, you can add several widgets.
+And of course, you can also edit each widget to tailor it with your needs and desire.
 Elementor allows you to save the edited widget and reuse it on other pages within your website.
 This edited widget is called a Global Widget.

 Example.